FailAcademy/learning/wdp-vancouver/_lessons/week-03/01-ajax-apis.md

 ## Exercise 1

+Basic API call...

 ---

 ## Exercise 2

+API call with fail...

 ---

-## Exercise 2
+## Exercise 3

+The Instagram API requires that we register a "Client" and get a **client_id** to access many of it's API endpoints.

+(Some API requests require actual authentication with an **access_token**, but we won't be needing those for Project 2.)

+Let's create a Client for our Instagram project right now...

 ---

 ## Lab Activity

-This is a link to the lab activity...
+iTunes activity...

 ---